Shadow Raiders: War Planets Toy Line

 The series is not strictly set around the toys since more worlds than just Rock have Battle Moons.
 Several toys were brought out that were based on the Shadow Raiders series but they were either figures of the main characters or vehicles.
+Specifically, a series of 10" action figures was released; Blokk, Graveheart, Tekla and Pyrus.
+Also, a series of 4" action figures included Graveheart, Jade, Cryos, Pyrus, Blokk and Beast Drone as well as a few vehicles, Ice-Mine Tank, Ice Bladewing Starfighter and Rock-Dozer Tank.
+Prototypes were developed for Ice-carrier Aurora, Emperor Femur, plus a new Beast Tank and Drone Glider.